 Executive Superstars, Peer Groups and Overcompensation: Cause, Effect and Solution

-It has been observed in both the academic and professional communities that the practice of targeting the pay of executives to median or higher levels of the competitive benchmark will naturally create an upward bias and movement in total compensation amounts.
-Whether this escalation has been dramatic or merely incremental, the compounded effect has been to create a significant disparity between the pay of CEOs and what is appropriate to the companies they run.
-This is not surprising.
-By basing pay on primarily external comparisons, a separate regime which was untethered from the actual wage structures of the rest of the organization was established.
-Over time, these disconnected systems were bound to diverge.
+It has been observed that through the practice of targeting the pay of executives to the benchmark median, or higher, pay is necessarily driven upward.
+In the long-run, this effect has caused a significant disparity between CEO pay and what would actually be best at the companies they run.
+This is not surprising as pay based on external comparisons is untethered from the actual wage structures of the rest of the organization.

-We argue that: (I) theories of optimal market-based contracting are misguided in that they are predicated upon the chimerical notion of vigorous and competitive markets for transferable executive talent; (II) that even boards comprised of only the most faithful fiduciaries of shareholder interests will fail to reach an agreeable resolution to the compensation conundrum because of the unfounded reliance on the structurally malignant and unnecessary process of peer benchmarking; and, (III) that the solution lies in avoiding the mechanistic and arbitrary application of peer group data in arriving at executive compensation levels.
-Instead, independent and shareholder-conscious compensation committees must develop internally created standards of pay based on the individual nature of the organization concerned, its particular competitive environment and its internal dynamics.
+The solution to the pay problem lies in avoiding the mechanistic and arbitrary application of peer group data in arriving at executive compensation levels.
+The way out is for independent and shareholder-conscious compensation committees to develop standards based on the individual nature of the organization concerned, its particular competitive environment and its internal dynamics.

 Keywords: Executive Compensation, Peer Groups, Peer Benchmarking